Origin

 | 1775 |

-VA - Fauquier co., VA - William Winn of Craven co., SC appointed his son-in-law, Matthew Smith of Fauquier co., VA authority to recover slaves in possession of Thomas Lingan, etc. in Baltimore co., MD for his daughter Martha..
+VA - Fauquier co., VA - William Winn of Craven co., SC appointed his son-in-law, Matthew Smith of Fauquier co., VA his attorney.
 Matthew had married Martha Winn, the remaining heiress of Ann Lingan whom William Winn referred to as his former wife.
-This power of attorney was witnessed by James Winn and Minor Winn Jr. and Sr. -- The deed book 6, p.
+This power of attorney was witnessed by James Winn and Minor Winn Sr. -- The deed book 6, p.
 134, Fauquier County, Virginia.
-MS Notes |
+MS |

 | 1778 |